I received an eARC from the publisher in exchange for an honest review.

 Seamlessly weaving historical detail and vivid invention, Beatrice Colin evokes the revolutionary time in which Cait and Émile live–one of corsets and secret trysts, duels and Bohemian independence, strict tradition and Impressionist experimentation.
 To Capture What We Cannot Keep, stylish, provocative, and shimmering, raises probing questions about a woman’s place in that world, the overarching reach of class distinctions, and the sacrifices love requires of us all.

-There is something glamorous and intriguing about this time in history that just draws you into this book.
-Colin has created a unique and interesting story surrounding the construction of the Eiffel Tower in Paris.
+There is something glamorous and intriguing about this time in history that just draws you into To Capture What We Cannot Keep.
+Beatrice Colin has created a unique and interesting story surrounding the construction of the Eiffel Tower in Paris.
 There are also beautiful passages and gorgeous descriptions of the fashion and lifestyle during the time period.
 However, the main character, Cait, goes through so many personality changes that I had a hard time liking her as a character towards the end of the novel.

 If you have ever read or watched any of the numerous mini-series that document and romanticize the building of the Titanic, you will have a sense of what this book is about.
 Beatrice Colin beautifully depicts the setting of Paris and the landscape pre-Eiffel Tower.
 There are many elaborate and interesting moments throughout the story that describe the materials, techniques and hardships that went into constructing this famous structure.
 It was very fascinating to read the opinions of Parisians and their aversion to this monument that is a symbol now associated with the country.